onap/vnfrqts-requirements/docs/Chapter7.rst

 arise, and recommend actions that should be taken at specific thresholds, or if specific conditions repeat within a specified time interval.

-Based on the VNF provider’s recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the VNF events.
+Based on the VNF provider's recommendations, the Service Provider may create additional YAML artifacts (using ONAP design Studio), which finalizes Service Provider engineering rules for the processing of the VNF events.
 The Service Provider may alter the threshold levels recommended by the VNF providor, and may modify and more clearly specify actions that should be taken when specified conditions arise.